 - I am able to grow and change.

 Nourish yourself with the best food you can afford.
-Don’t reach for packaged foods, but make a meal from scratch.
+Don’t reach for packaged foods, but make a meal from scratch that nourishes you inside out.

 Or crack a few eggs in a muffin tin for a quick and easy meal that cooks in the oven while you journal or sip coffee.